Mastering ATS Resume Optimization: Secrets to Boost Your ATS Resume Score

 Overall ATS Score

-The overall ATS score is a numerical value that equals the weighted average of the product of the keyword score and keyword context weight.
+The overall ATS score is the weighted average of the product of the keyword score and keyword context weight.
 For example, if there are 2 keywords, the score would be:

 [ Importance (Keyword 1) x Score (Keyword 1) x Context Weight (Keyword 1) + Importance (Keyword 2) x Score (Keyword 2) x Context Weight (Keyword 2) ] / [ Importance (Keyword 1) + Importance (Keyword 2) ]